arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 - *Flexible data modeling:* model your data as combination of key-value pairs, documents or graphs - perfect for social relations
-- *Free index choice:* use the correct index for your problem, be it a skip list or a n-gram search
+- *Free index choice:* use the correct index for your problem, be it a skip list or a fulltext search
 - *Configurable durability:* let the application decide if it needs more durability or more performance
 - *No-nonsense storage:* ArangoDB uses all of the power of modern storage hardware, like SSD and large caches
+- *Powerful query language* (AQL) to retrieve data
+- *Transactions*: run queries on multiple documents or collections with optional transactional consistency and isolation
+- *Replication*: set up the database in a master-slave configuration
 - It is open source (*Apache Licence 2.0*)

 For more in-depth information